 For a man who began his career by spending several years with Bournemouth, he’d clearly adapted to the cutthroat nature of modern management.
 However, what he did next was seen as the ultimate betrayal by the Pompey supporters; joining their bitter rivals Southampton was just a bridge too far.
 The Portsmouth support came to view Redknapp in the same way as you would look at an ex-partner who decided to shack up with your best friend.
 Of all the fish in the sea, why pick them?

 Redknapp’s failure to keep Southampton up was the first major curveball of his career, and he moved back to his so-called spiritual home of Fratton Park almost immediately.
 Rocking over to Portsmouth took a lot of front, but relegating their rivals had bought him a little breathing space.
-It was hardly of case of Agent Redknapp strikes, although he did improve the team with his trademark combination of solid signings and expansive football.
+It was hardly a case of Agent Redknapp strikes, although he did improve the team with his trademark combination of solid signings and expansive football.
 It’s easy to overlook, but Redknapp’s teams have almost always entertained fans, and in an era of financial peril for many teams outside the top half, his work in the transfer market was intelligent.

 Their best moment came in the form of an FA Cup triumph over Cardiff in 2008.
 It showed that Redknapp could mastermind a tactical victory in a knockout tournament, and they scalped Manchester United along the way.
 Ever the opportunist, he jumped at the chance to join Tottenham in October of that year, with the symbolic key of the city weighing heavily in his pocket.